ArtSabintsev/UIFloatLabelTextView/README.md

 ___

 ### Note
-If you are looking for the `UILabel` equivalent of this class, please visit my [UIFloatLabelTextField](http://www.github.com/ArtSabintsev/UIFloatLabelTextField) repository.
+If you are looking for the `UITextField` equivalent of this class, please visit my [UIFloatLabelTextField](http://www.github.com/ArtSabintsev/UIFloatLabelTextField) repository.

 ### About
 In 2013, [**Matt D. Smith**](http://twitter.com/mds) unveiled the **[Float Label](http://www.floatlabel.com)** user interface design pattern.
 In short, it retains a text field's placeholder above said text field as a *floating label*.
 This label is brightly colored when the field is active, and dimly colored when a user has finished editing that field.